DOI-ONRR/blog-nrrd/src/pages/ga4-transition/index.md

 As we learned more about GA4, we found some potentially useful configuration settings that DAP did not have turned on.
 We also wanted to see if we could get granular data if we were not having to filter the large amount of DOI data just to be able to view our own.
 Finally, we wondered if not having to wait for our reports to run against all of the DOI data might also allow our reports to run faster.

 For these reasons, we opted to set up our own GA4 account.
-We learned from DAP that this is not an uncommon practice – many agencies use their own Google Analytics properties in addition to DAP’s.
+We learned from DAP that this is recommended – many agencies use their own Google Analytics properties in addition to DAP’s.
 DAP gave us the option to run parallel tracking, but we chose not to do that.
 Instead, we set up the property in GA4 and our developer (who was now with us full-time)  added the tags for the data streams to our websites, along with the DAP code we already used.
 This way our analytics are tracked in both DAP and our own properties – allowing us to compare how configuration differences affect the analytics.
 One drawback is that we do not receive DAP support for our ODDD-managed property, but we have enough developer and Google Analytics knowledge on our team that we can troubleshoot on our own.

 We set up our property with each website as a separate data stream.
 This differs from DAP, which has DOI as a sub-property and [analytics.usa.gov](https://analytics.usa.gov/) as a single data stream.
 We use three data streams instead of a single data stream for two reasons:
 1) We are not concerned with tracking usage across our three sites, as our sites have three very different use cases.
-2) Since we have to filter by each domain in the DAP configuration, we wanted to  see what we could do in an environment where we don’t have to do that high level of filtering.
+2) Since we have to filter by each domain in the DAP configuration (DAP collects data from thousands of websites across the U.S. federal government), we wanted to  see what we could do in an environment where we don’t have to do that high level of filtering.

 ![ODDD has three data streams: ODDD Blog, NRRD, and onrr.gov.](Picture4.png) *Our data stream configurations.*